Craftidore/Craftidore-NaNoWriMo/2021/Chapter-12/Chapter-12.md

 "We… need to know a bit more about you," Evelyn told her.
 "I'm sorry that we have to intrude and all that, but it's a necessity if we're going to tell you."
 Samantha nodded.

-"To start off with, I'm Evelyn
+"To start off with, I'm Samantha Docker."
+Samantha lowers her voice for this sentence, as she should, given "Docker" is the name of a duchess of ==Country-name==, and Evelyn vaguely remembered the duchess had a daughter named Samantha.